Indirect Gaussian Graph Learning beyond Gaussianity

-That is, the objective function values are non-increasing during the iteration. \end{restatable}
+That is, the objective function values are non-increasing during the iteration. \end{theorem}

 See Appendix \ref{apdx:lip} for its proof which holds as long as $\nabla \bar l$ is Lipschitz.
 The problem boils down to the $g$-optimization in \eqref{T+1}, which is way simpler than direct minimizing $F$.
-We write the problem in the form
+We rewrite the problem in the form of

 where

 and $1/\rho$ amounts to the step size.

 The problem can be further simplified---under condition \eqref{lipcond}, we can scale each loss function by $L$ beforehand and set $\rho=1$.
 (The problem is much harder for $\rho>1$.)
 For example, the Bernoulli deviance $l$ satisfies $L = 1/4$, and we can use $4 l $ as the input loss function.
 Of course, when $L \leq 1$, one does not have to perform the scaling to take $\rho = 1$, but this will result in some sacrifice in convergence speed.
 The quadratic loss has $L= 1$, and the Lorentz loss satisfies $L=2$.